leslie255/magicTmux/README.md

 `<prefix> s` hide/show status bar

-*P.S.Other shortcuts works the same way as default shortcuts
+Other shortcuts works the same way as default shortcuts does

+## Features

+**Displaying status on the right bottom corner** *Prefix down, Battery remain, CPU percentage, Time*

+**Lots of customization options in the `~/.tmux.conf` configuration files**

+*You are able to customize settings in a clearer way*

+**Well-designed shortcuts**

+*Tmux shortcuts are now easier to access, and better for you to remember*